-- 5 different audiences you can target with browse abandonment emails
+- 5 audience segments to target with browse abandonment emails

-- Browse abandonment email examples to help spur your own creativity
+- 6 browse abandonment email examples to get your started

-Browse abandonment emails are triggered when a shopper takes a specific action on your site—which makes them a highly personalized means of communication.
+Browse abandonment emails are triggered when a shopper takes a specific action on your ecommerce site (in this case, viewing a product page)—which makes them a highly personalized means of communication.

-Whatever the reason behind your search was, I’d wager that you probably didn’t buy a product on your first go-around.
+Whatever the reason behind your search, you probably didn’t buy a product on your first go-around.
 And you wouldn’t be alone.
-According to a study conducted by Google, 53 percent of shoppers say they always do research before making a purchase to ensure they’re making the best choice.

 But the more products you see online, the easier it is to lose track of all your choices.
 That’s precisely where browse abandonment emails enter the chat.

 Imagine you sell handmade home goods, like blankets, throw pillows, and specialty candles.
-If a shopper visited your website, looked at a few of your blankets, and then left your site, you could send a follow up browse abandonment email with content relevant to the blankets they viewed and increase the likelihood of potentially bringing them back to your online store.
+If a shopper visited your website, looked at a few of your blankets, and then left your site, you could send a follow-up browse abandonment email campaign with content relevant to the blankets they viewed—and increase the likelihood of potentially bringing them back to your online store.

-Browse abandonment and cart abandonment emails can understandably get mixed up, especially given that an abandonment or stopping of a particular action triggers both email automations to send.
+Browse abandonment and cart abandonment emails can understandably get mixed up, especially given that the stopping of a particular action triggers both automated emails to send.

-If a shopper receives a cart abandonment email, that means they expressed significant interest in an item or a handful of items and placed those products in their online cart, which indicates that there was an intent to make a purchase, even if that intent was fleeting.
+If a shopper receives a cart abandonment email, that means they expressed significant interest in an item or a handful of items.
+They placed those products in their online cart, which indicates that there was a purchase intent, even if that intent was fleeting.

 The goal of browse abandonment emails

-That’s because, in terms of revenue-per-recipient (RPR) generated by email automations, cart abandonment and welcome emails see some of the highest return.
-But browse abandonment emails are a close third.
+That’s because, in terms of revenue per recipient (RPR) generated by email automations, cart abandonment and welcome emails see some of the highest returns.

-The portion of your audience who receive browse abandonment emails is made up of shoppers who are in the early stages of making a purchase.
+The portion of your audience who receive browse abandonment emails consists of shoppers who are in the early stages of making a purchase.